Elizabeth Holmes and the Theranos Blood Test Scam

 Theranos, Elizabeth Holmes, and the Cult of Silicon Valley

 Elizabeth Holmes is a credible, charismatic character who used her inherited trust fund monies to start a biotechnology company.
 She dropped out of college to follow the business model set by her idol Steve Jobs (creator of Apple Inc.).
 She nicknamed Theranos' blood-testing system, "the iPod of healthcare."
 She even dressed like Jobs, wearing a black turtle-neck sweater similar to his.
 But unlike Apple, her company was built on an unrealistic dream that required fake news to sustain it.

 She used friends and contacts to build an impressive list of investors.
 She is tech-savvy, but she is not a scientist.
 Her investors know about the business world, but they showed considerable naivety with regard to clinical protocols necessary to prove the efficacy of the medical procedures.
 Some might say they got their just deserts.
 But there are innocents harmed by this fraud too; the patients that were given incorrect blood test results.

 There are currently (2018 and 2019) more civil and criminal prosecutions in progress.
 Both Elizabeth Holmes and her ex-boyfriend Ramesh “Sunny” Balwani are defendants in these trials.
 So, there is still an opportunity for patients misdiagnosed as the result of a Theranos fraudulent blood testing machine to receive justice from these con-artists.

 Sunny Balwani denies all charges related to the scam and has distanced himself from Elizabeth and Theranos.
-However, the age and wealth gap between the two mean that some argue Mr Balwani was the prime mover in the fraud, and that Elizabeth was the gullible party.
+However, the age and wealth gap between the two means that some argue Mr. Balwani was the prime mover in the fraud, and that Elizabeth was the gullible party.
 He is 20 years older than her and was already a multi-millionaire when they met in 2009.